ethanporcaro/tracking-toolkit/README.md

 * One is the 'target'.
 The 'target' will track exactly to the provided data from OpenVR.
 Any movements of it will be reset.
 * The other is the 'joint'.
 The 'joint' is child of the 'target' and can be offset to correct alignment issues.
 See the calibration instructions.

-### Trim And Reset Trackers

-This will essentially wipe all trackers and their data from the list and reload them.
-This currently resets their names too, but a better fix for that is planned.

 This operation is generally undo-able, but be careful nonetheless.